zRoys/zRoys/README.md

 <h3 align="center">I am an industrial engineering student and I am also studying data science on my own. .</h3>

-- 🏫 I’m currently Study in industrial engineering at INSTITUTO POLITECNICO NACIONAL,I like to learn about data science, data analysis, machine learning, AI and everything that has to do with data and AI, I am currently a student of 2 semester of industrial engineering and I am learning about data science, data analysis and AI, in my plans is to learn tools such as cloud management and Deep learning Models.
+- 🏫 I’m currently Study in industrial engineering at INSTITUTO POLITECNICO NACIONAL, I like to learn about data science, data analysis, machine learning, AI and everything that has to do with data and AI, I am currently a student of 2 semester of industrial engineering and I am learning about data science, data analysis and AI, in my plans is to learn tools such as cloud management and Deep learning Models.

 - 📫 How to reach me **roysteve.nc@gmail.com**